stryker-mutator/stryker-js/packages/stryker-typescript/README.md

 The `TypescriptMutator` is a plugin to mutate typescript code.
 It builds a Typescript [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and mutates your code using different kind of mutators.

-See [source code](https://github.com/stryker-mutator/stryker/tree/master/packages/stryker-typescript/src/mutator) to know which mutations are supported.
+See [test code](https://github.com/stryker-mutator/stryker/tree/master/packages/stryker-typescript/test/unit/mutator) to know which mutations are supported.

 Configure the Typescript mutator in your stryker.conf.js file: